Edgar Thomas Conley: Early years

-World War I Era Service
+World War I era service

 After the American declaration of war and entry into World War I, Major Conley, along with most prewar Regular Army officers) received temporary promotions in the National Army (forerunner of the modern United States Army Reserve).
-Conley was promoted to Lieutenant Colonel (National Army) on 5 August 1917, followed by orders to The Adjutant General's Office at the War Department in Washington, D.C., on 20 August 1917.
-Conley was promoted to Colonel (National Army) on 6 February 1918.
-Conley transferred to the Office of the Chief of Staff in April 1918, were he remained until sailing for France in September 1918.
+Conley was promoted to Lieutenant Colonel (National Army) on August 5, 1917, followed by orders to The Adjutant General's Office at the War Department in Washington, D.C., on August 20, 1917.
+Conley was promoted to Colonel (National Army) on February 6, 1918.
+Conley transferred to the Office of the Chief of Staff in April 1918, where he remained until sailing for France in September 1918.
 While in France, Conley completed the Command and Staff College Course at Langres, France before joining the American Expeditionary Force's office of the Provost Marshal in January 1919.
-There Conley worked as the Chief of the prisoners of war division for the AEF, for which he received a letter of commendation from the Provost Marshal General.
-Colonel Conley departed France on 2 December 1919, and returned to the United States.
+There, Conley worked as the Chief of the prisoners of war division for the AEF, for which he received a letter of commendation from the Provost Marshal General.
+Colonel Conley departed France on December 2, 1919, and returned to the United States.

-Postwar Service
+Postwar service

-Colonel Conley seems to have returned to work at the Adjutant General's office, although he was not officially transferred to the Adjutant General's Department until 1 May 1922.
-In the interim, Conley was honorably discharged from the National Army on 30 June 1920, and recommissioned as a Colonel in the Regular Army on 1 July 1920.
-During the same time period, Colonel Conley was awarded the Distinguished Service Medal on 21 November 1921:
+Colonel Conley seems to have returned to work at the Adjutant General's office, although he was not officially transferred to the Adjutant General's Department until May 1, 1922.
+In the interim, Conley was honorably discharged from the National Army on June 30, 1920, and recommissioned as a Colonel in the Regular Army on July 1, 1920.
+During the same time period, Colonel Conley was awarded the Distinguished Service Medal on November 21, 1921:

-Edgar T. Conley, colonel, Infantry, United States Army.
-For exceptionally meritorious and distinguished services as the Chief of the Prisoners of War Division, the Provost Marshal General's Department.
-He had charge of and was responsible for all matters concerning the prisoners of war labor companies, escort companies, and inclosures (sic).
-His sound judgment, marked ability, and devotion to duty resulted in the handling of the delicate prisoner of war questions in such a manner as to produce only commendation.
-His services were especially valuable to the Government.
-Address: Care of The Adjutant General of the Army, Washington D.C.
-Entered Military Academy from Maryland.

 Colonel Conley remained at the War Department through the remainder of the 1920s and early 1930s.
-On 1 June 1933, Conley was appointed as assistant to the adjutant general with a concurrent promotion to brigadier general.
-On 1 November 1935 Conley was promoted to major general and appointed as The Adjutant General of the Army.
-Major General Conley retired on 30 April 1938 to due to mandatory age.
+On June 1, 1933, Conley was appointed as assistant to the adjutant general with a concurrent promotion to brigadier general.
+On November 1, 1935 Conley was promoted to major general and appointed as The Adjutant General of the Army.
+Major General Conley retired on April 30, 1938 due to reaching the mandatory retirement age.